 The Company's operations are currently conducted primarily in the United States and, to a lesser extent, Brazil.
-Talon also holds equity securities in Tlou which has operations in Botswana, and as such, the Company's operations and equity investments are exposed to various levels of political, economic and other risks and uncertainties.
+The Company's operations are exposed to various levels of political, economic and other risks and uncertainties.
 These risks and uncertainties vary from country to country and include, but are not limited to, terrorism; hostage taking; military repression; extreme fluctuations in currency exchange rates; high rates of inflation; labour unrest; the risks of war or civil unrest; expropriation and nationalization; renegotiation or nullification of existing concessions, licences, permits and contracts; illegal mining; changes in taxation policies; restrictions on foreign exchange and repatriation of funds; and changing political conditions, currency controls and governmental regulations that favour or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.

-Changes, if any, in natural resource or investment policies or shifts in political attitude in the United States or, to a lesser extent, Brazil and Botswana, may adversely affect the Company's operations, or investments or profitability.
+Changes, if any, in natural resource or investment policies or shifts in political attitude in the United States or, to a lesser extent, Brazil, may adversely affect the Company's operations, or investments or profitability.
 Operations may be affected in varying degrees by government regulations with respect to, but not limited to, restrictions on production, price controls, export controls, currency remittance, income taxes, expropriation of property, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use and mine safety.